-- Risk of losing a validator slot, ETH bid or stake due to loss of private key(s);
+- Risk of losing a validator slot, TLN bid or stake due to loss of private key(s);

 - Risks associated with the Ethereum blockchain: any malfunction, breakdown or abandonment of the Ethereum blockchain may have a material adverse effect on the smart contracts;

 - Risk of mining attacks: the auction smart contract is susceptible to attacks by miners in the course of validating bids on the Ethereum blockchain, including, but not limited to, double-spend attacks, majority mining power attacks, and selfish-mining attacks.
 Any successful attacks present a risk to the auction including, but not limited to, accurate execution and recording of bids;

 - Risk of hacking and security weaknesses: hackers or other malicious groups or organizations may attempt to interfere with the auction in a variety of ways, including, but not limited to, malware attacks, denial of service attacks, consensus-based attacks, sybil attacks, smurfing, and spoofing;

 - Risk of uninsured losses: unlike bank accounts or accounts at financial institutions, the TLN held by the auction smart contract is uninsured unless you specifically obtain private insurance to insure them.
 Thus, in the event of loss or loss of utility value, there is no public insurer or private insurance arranged by the Trustlines Foundation, to offer recourse to you;